 Facts: Viborg Hospital

-TPE3 intelligence made vitually no waiting time for hot water possible.
+TPE3 intelligence made this possible.
 Steady water supply, constant temperature and very short waiting times were crucial for Viborg Hospital.

 Patient capacity: 500 beds